Premium ProductReports

 Performance

-On the belt, the Z1 walks like the P1 — a near-identical 47-inch deck (slightly wider at 17.3 inches, which cuts down accidental side-stepping), FootSense auto-speed, and a top speed of 4.0 mph for brisk walking, no jogging.
-The built-in LED display is the everyday upgrade: speed, time, distance, and steps at a glance without pulling out your phone, something the P1 cannot do.
-The one caveat is the motor — official specs and independent testing disagree on its true horsepower, so treat the rating as unconfirmed.
+On the belt, the Z1 walks like its sibling: a near-identical 47 inch deck, FootSense auto-speed that follows your foot position, and a 4.0 mph ceiling, brisk walking but no jogging.
+The extra width does quiet work too, with the 17.3 inch belt cutting down the accidental side-stepping that plagues narrower decks.
+The everyday upgrade is the display: glancing down for speed and step count beats pulling out a phone mid-task, and it is the one thing the pricier P1 simply cannot do.
+The asterisk is the motor, where official specs and independent testing disagree on true horsepower, so treat the stated rating as unconfirmed.
 In practice it handles desk-pace walking without complaint.

 Build Quality